 Business Economics and Public Policy

-- Harrington, Joseph, and Katsoulakos, Yannis (Eds.).
-Recent Advances in the Analysis of Competition Policy and Regulation.
-Edward Elgar, 2012.
+Harrington, Joseph, and Katsoulakos, Yannis (2012).
+Recent Advances in the Analysis of Competition Policy and Regulation, Edward Elgar, Editors.

 Harrington, Joseph (2011).
 Posted Pricing as a Plus Factor, Journal of Competition Law and Economics, 7, 1-35.